python-trio/trio/docs/source/reference-core.rst

       expired deadlines every once in a while.
-This means that in certain cases there may be a short delay between when the clock says the deadline should have expired, and when checkpoints start raising :exc:`Cancelled`.
+This means that in certain cases there may be a short delay between when the clock says the deadline should have expired, and when checkpoints start raising :exc:`~trio.Cancelled`.
 This is a very obscure corner case that you're unlikely to notice, but we document it for completeness.
 (If this *does* cause problems for you, of course, then `we want to know!
       <https://github.com/python-trio/trio/issues>`__)

       Defaults to :data:`math.inf`, which means "no deadline", though